nss-day-cohort-23/group-project-chatty-keds/README.md

    - Each message should be stored in a private array in this module
    - Should also expose a function to read all messages, and delete a single message.
 1. One module
-   - Should accept a message element `id` and then remove the correct element from the DOM
+   - Should accept a message element `id` and then remove the correct element from the DOM.
    - Should also remove the corresponding message from the private array that was created in the previous module.

 ## Helpful hints